mltframework/mlt_web/developers/Framework.md

     +-----------+
 </pre>

-Descendents of service impose restrictions on how inputs and outputs can be connected and will provide a basic set of properties.
-Typically, the service instance is encapsulated by the descendent in order for it to ensure that its connection rules are followed.
+Descendants of service impose restrictions on how inputs and outputs can be connected and will provide a basic set of properties.
+Typically, the service instance is encapsulated by the descendant in order for it to ensure that its connection rules are followed.

 A service does not define any properties when constructed.
-It should be noted that producers, filters and transitions my be serialised (say, via the xml consumer), and care should be taken to distinguish between serialisable and transient properties.
+It should be noted that producers, filters and transitions my be serialized (say, via the xml consumer), and care should be taken to distinguish between serializable and transient properties.
 The convention used is to prefix transient properties with an underscore.

-Typically, only direct descendents of services need invoke these methods and developers are encouraged to use those extensions when defining new services.
+Typically, only direct descendants of services need invoke these methods and developers are encouraged to use those extensions when defining new services.

 #### mlt_producer